llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### stream_io_setting "W1 W2 W3"

-"IO settings" is a specific bit-field structure, specific to the IO domain, placed at the beginning of the binary graph, and used during the initialization sequence of the graph.
+"IO settings" is a bit-field structure, specific to the IO domain, placed at the beginning of the binary graph, and used during the initialization sequence of the graph.
 Up to three control words in hexadecimal can be used.

 See also [IO Controls Bit-fields per domain](#IO-Controls-Bit-fields-per-domain)